gnieh/diffson/README.markdown

 Remembering old values
 ----------------------

-The `diff` method takes three parameter.
+The `diff` method takes three parameters.
 The third one indicates whether the generated patch remembers removed and replaced values.
 When set to `true`, the `Replace` and `Remove` operations take an extra field named `old` giving the old value.
-The RFC does not define these fields, but it does not fordbid either to add extra fields.
+The RFC does not define these fields, but it does not forbid to add extra fields either.
 Hence, generated patches can still be interpreted by third party implementations.

 Patches as Collections of Operations
 ------------------------------------

-Patches may be seen as collections of operations on which you may which to apply some typical collection functions such as `map`, `flatMap`, filtering, folding, ...
+Patches may be seen as collections of operations on which you may want to apply some typical collection functions such as `map`, `flatMap`, filtering, folding, ...

 ```scala
 val patch: JsonPatch = ...